David Van Bik: Honours and awards

 David Van Bik achieved two distinguished awards and the honorary Doctor of Divinity.

 Berkeley School of Theology's Distinguished Alum of the Year Award (1985)

 According to Berkeley School of Theology, this Alum Award was begun in 1981.
 Since 1981, the alums have been selected for their excellence in ministry and support of the School.
 David Van Bik was the fifth winner of this Distinguished Alum of the Year Award in 1985.
-He received the Alum Award in absentia as he was in Burma and unable to come to USA to receive it.
+He received the Alum Award in absentia as he was in Burma and unable to come to the U.S. to receive it.

 Fellow of Distinguished Service Award (1990)

 In 1990, Myanmar Institute of Theology and Myanmar Baptist Convention conferred Fellow of Distinguished Service Award upon David Van Bik along with three fellows: Paul Clasper, Lloyd James and Russell Brown.
 At the event to commemorate the 175th anniversary of the arrival of Adoniram Judson, the first Christian missionary in Burma, they were given the Award in recognition of their 'outstanding contributions' to the ministry of Myanmar Baptist Convention.